Houthi takeover of Yemen: Power vacuum

 In the wake of the resignations, security officials in Aden and other southern cities reportedly declared they would no longer accept orders from Sana'a, with some reports indicating they would seek an independent south.

 Thousands demonstrated in Aden, Al Hudaydah, Ibb and Taiz, among other cities, against the Houthi coup on 23 January, with protesters in Aden hoisting the flag of South Yemen over Aden International Airport and several government buildings.
 A prominent Houthi figure resigned from the movement, saying on Facebook he would prefer to serve as a mediator now that the Houthis had become "the official authority" in Yemen.
 But tens of thousands demonstrated in Sana'a in support of the Houthis, converging on the airport road.
 They raised green flags and banners proclaiming their slogan — "Death to America, death to Israel, a curse on the Jews and victory to Islam".

 Reuters reported on 25 January that several leaders of the Southern Movement had announced the south's secession, although none spoke for the entire region.
 Also, a special parliamentary session scheduled for lawmakers to consider whether to accept or reject Hadi's resignation was cancelled.
 Houthi militiamen also reportedly broke up a protest near Sana'a University, beating and detaining several journalists in the process.

 Bin Mubarak was reportedly released by the Houthis on 27 January.
 He was handed over to local tribes in the Shabwa Governorate, according to a representative of the group.
-On the same day in a televised speech Houthi leader Abdul Malik Al Houthi called for a meeting in Sana'a on 30 January between political factions and tribal leaders to try to end political uncertainty.
+Later the same day, Houthi leader Abdul Malik Al Houthi invited tribal leaders and political factions to join a meeting in Sana'a on 30 January to resolve the crisis.
 Most factions boycotted the meeting, with only Ali Abdullah Saleh's GPC joining the discussions.
 Al Houthi reportedly proposed a six-member "transitional presidential council" with equal representation from the north and the south, but Al Jazeera said the Southern Movement refused to participate in the talks and hundreds protested in Aden against the proposal.
 The Southern Movement also announced it would pull out of United Nations–mediated talks on a power-sharing deal, calling them "pointless".

 Toward the end of January, several U.S.-based media outlets reported that the U.S. government had begun reaching out to the Houthis in an effort to establish a working relationship with the group, despite its official anti-American position.

 On 1 February, the last day of the "national conference" convened in Sana'a by the Houthis, the group issued an ultimatum to Yemen's political factions warning that if they did not "reach a solution to the current political crisis", then the Houthi "revolutionary leadership" would assume formal authority over the state.
 The Houthis also reportedly acquired 10 warplanes and ammunition, which they stored at their base in Sa'dah.